-The Speaker is a member of the House of Representatives who is chosen as the Presiding Officer.
-This means that as well as representing their electorate, the Speaker is responsible for running, or presiding over, the meetings of the House.
+The Speaker of the House of Representatives is a member of the House of Representatives who is chosen as the Presiding Officer.
+This means that as well as representing their electorate, the Speaker is responsible for running—presiding over—the meetings of the House.

 The Speaker runs the meetings of the House much like a chairperson would.
-The Speaker makes sure that the rules of the House—the standing orders—are obeyed, so proceedings such as Question Time can run in an ordered way.
-For instance, standing order 65(a) states that "A Member wishing to speak shall rise and, when recognised by the Speaker, address the Speaker."
-This means that members must address their remarks through the Speaker at all times, which shows respect for the role of the Speaker in running parliamentary proceedings.
+The Speaker makes sure the rules of the House—the standing orders—are obeyed, so the meeting can run in an ordered way.
+For instance, standing order 65(a) states that "A member wishing to speak shall rise and, when recognised by the Speaker, address the Speaker."
+This means members must address their remarks through the Speaker at all times, which shows respect for the role of the Speaker in running parliamentary proceedings.